By Kristina Schneider, Practice Success Coach and Kirsten Allen, Executive Assistant

 - Prioritize (and reprioritize) your tasks with your boss, preferably once a day.

 - Ask for help (either from your boss or from others) when needed.

-- Utilize pop-up reminders to keep you on task and to help avoid missing any deadlines.
+- Utilize calendar and pop-up reminders to keep you on task and to help avoid missing any deadlines.

-- Use a vertical file organizer to keep track of your boss’ upcoming appointments and working folders (click hereto view one along the lines of what we use).
+- Hold all files for your boss until he or she needs them.
+Use a vertical file organizer or file drawers to keep track of your boss’ upcoming appointments and working folders.

 - Confirm all appointments and meetings (even business meetings with non-clients) the day before.
 (HINT: This is why #14 is so helpful!)

 - Bunch your boss’ appointments together so his or her day is more efficient and less broken up, and allow enough buffer time in between appointments to avoid a calendar nightmare!
 If your boss is known for going over in meetings and phone calls, you might want to buffer 15 to 30 minutes between appointments.

 - Create an “Inbox” for your boss that you use to put all of his or her files and items necessary for the next day’s tasks.

 - During your daily check-in with your boss, go over the calendar for the next day and make sure that you have pulled everything necessary for him or her.
 This is a great time to identify what is necessary and give yourself enough time to get what’s needed.